← Back to Articles

 When the s.r.o. makes sense

-Generally not recommended for freelancers earning under 2,000,000 CZK/year.
-At those income levels, recognized expenses (13–14% effective rate) or fixed payment (12–16%) is considerably cheaper and far simpler.
+Generally not recommended solely as a tax-saving device when you distribute all profit.
+At ordinary freelance income levels, recognized expenses or fixed payment are considerably cheaper and simpler.

 Worth considering when: